ilievski-david/theheadhunter-backend/Readme.md

 ## Frontend task

 ## Tasks
-✅ DONE ❌ NOT DONE
+✅ DONE ❌ NOT DONE 👷 WIP
 1. ✅ Go through the frontend task and implement its server side REST api.
 2. ✅ Use the Go programming language.
 3. ✅ Use whatever serialization (or in memory) solution you like to store data.